AmrMomtaz/Weather-Stations-Monitoring/README.md

 | **Kafka**         | 9092            | 2.6.0       |
 | **Elasticsearch** | 9200            | 8.10.4      |
 | **Kibana**        | 5601            | 8.10.4      |

+Two points to mention:
+   1) All ports are exposed having the same value in docker deploymenet.
+   2) In kuberneets deployment, Kibana's port is exposed to **30017**.

 And finally, The following table shows my development enviroment versions used: